 Tests indicate that iPhones offer more hints than Android phones if you’re wondering how to know if someone blocked your number.
 Here, we’ll walk through some clues for both texts and calls.

-If you send a text to someone who’s blocked you using an iPhone, your won’t see the word “delivered” below the text.
-While that might seem like a concrete clue that you’ve definitely been blocked, it’s not that simple: this can also mean the other person is offline, has their phone turned off, or is operating in Do Not Disturb mode (more on that later).
+If you send a text to someone who’s blocked you using an iPhone, you won’t see the word “delivered” below the text.
+While that might seem like a concrete clue that you’ve definitely been blocked, it’s not that simple: this can also mean the other person is offline, has their phone turned off, is in airplane mode or is operating in Do Not Disturb mode.

 Straight to voicemail.
 That’s what happens when you call someone who’s blocked you.
 And if you call a second time, you’ll receive a message that says, “the number you are trying to reach is unavailable.”
 If you do end up leaving a message, the person who has blocked you will still receive it, but it’ll be sent to a Blocked Messages section of their voicemail inbox with no additional notification.
 In other words, the person will only see the message if they are looking for it.